 By mapping the La Cumbre ecosystem as part of the certification process, forestry managers can identify where their efforts are making the greatest impact on improving the area.
 By receiving the FSC Ecosystem Services certificate on top of their existing FSC Forest Management certification, the managers of the La Cumbre are also better positioned to track the progress of the various initiatives being implemented and collect new funding from public and private sources, noted Mr. Velázquez.

-You can learn more about the FSC Ecosystem Services procedure here.
 If you would like to have your company or forest certified under FSC procedures, please get in touch with our team.

 We also provide training on FSC Ecosystem Services.
 Learn more here.